sankaTeran/sankaTeran/README.md

 # Who Am I?

 Hello!
-I'm Teran Madusanka Gunarathna, a passionate developer with a love for coding, problem-solving, and continuous learning.
+I'm Teran Madusanka Gunarathna, a passionate Frontend developer with a love for coding, problem-solving, and continuous learning.

 ## About Me